tawasta/survey/survey_user_input_parent_survey_user_input_link/README.rst

 =====================================================

-* Enables forming relations between child and parent survey.user_input objects
+* Enables forming relations between child and parent survey.user_input objects as well as survey objects.
 * Intended for situations where you e.g. programmatically create follow-up surveys, and you want to know which origin participation the follow-up participation is related to.
-* The module does nothing else on its own and should be used as a dependency for other functional modules that make use of the participation relationship.
+* The module does nothing else on its own and should be used as a dependency for other functional modules that make use of the parent/child relationships.

 Configuration
 =============